 The goal of Bengal breeding programs is to breed a cat that looks like a small forest-dwelling wildcat.
 Because of this goal, we are not breeding for any structural defects that people may find attractive.
 Our visual breed goal is a cat that lives in a tree - a structurally correct cat can survive in that habitat.

 A breeder should focus on the cat's structural build.
 Bengals are high-energy animals who need good structure to move pain-free throughout their lives.
 As the Bengal ages, it should not slow down much.
 It should still enjoy chasing toys and running the wheel as much at year 17 as it did at month 17.

 The nice thing about appearance goals is that you can see them.
-With the Bengal, you have to look beyond the rosettes and pay attention to how the cat is built.
+With the Bengal, you must look beyond the rosettes and consider how the cat is built.
 Too many people, breeders, and buyers, only look at the markings of a Bengal cat.
 While markings may be the initial draw, you have to look beyond that when you purchase.
-Ask the breeder how they assess structure in kittens?
+Ask the breeder how they assess the structure of kittens.
 Have them show you.
 You don’t want to be a buyer or work with a breeder who only pays attention to the paint.

 The Three Goals of Responsible breeders - Health, Temperament, and Appearance

-It all boils down to this: Responsible breeders should explain how they are bringing better cats into this world in regards to health, temperament, and appearance.
+It all boils down to this: Responsible breeders should explain how they are bringing better cats into this world regarding health, temperament, and appearance.